 - 1. No significant physical damage to the heatsink attach mechanism (including such items as clip and motherboard fasteners). - 2.
-Heatsink must remain attached to the motherboard. - 3.
-Heatsink remains seated and its bottom remains mated flatly against IHS surface.
+Heatsink must remain attached to the motherboard.

+- 3. Heatsink remains seated and its bottom remains mated flatly against IHS surface.
 No visible gap between the heatsink base and processor IHS.
 No visible tilt of the heatsink with respect to its attach mechanism. - 4.
 No signs of physical damage on motherboard surface due to impact of heatsink or heatsink attach mechanism. - 5.
 No visible physical damage to the processor package. - 6.
 Successful BIOS/Processor/memory test of post-test samples. - 7.
 Thermal compliance testing to demonstrate that the case temperature specification can be met.

-6.2.2 Power Cycling
+6.3.2 Power Cycling

 Thermal performance degradation due to TIM degradation is evaluated using power cycling testing.
 The test is defined by 7500 cycles for the case temperature from room temperature (~23 °C) to the maximum case temperature defined by the thermal profile at TDP.
-A thermal test vehicle is used for this test.
+Thermal Test Vehicle (refer to Section Error!
+Reference source not found.) is used for this test.

-6.2.3 Recommended BIOS/Processor/Memory Test Procedures
+6.3.3 Recommended BIOS/CPU/Memory Test Procedures